ahliddin/programmer9/_posts/2019-02-06-largest-java-survey-ever.md

 %}

 #### How much do Java developers contribute to open source?
+I wish I was not the majority here..
+Open source is a great platform for combining the learning and contributing.
+BTW, here's the great article about [learning a new programming language by contributing to open source](https://hackernoon.com/unconventional-way-of-learning-a-new-programming-language-e4d1f600342c).

+Most of the developers have some sort of a pet project that they work on in their free time, and finding extra time to contribute to open source is not always easy, considering that 38% of developers are 30 - 40 years old, the time when people usually start getting married and having kids.. bye-bye free time.

 {% include image.html
     caption="How much developers contribute to the open source" url="/assets/images/largest-java-survey-ever/developers_contribute_to_opensource.png"